 Listed below are some common questions asked about Montana Log Homes.
 If you have any other questions that we have not answered here, please call us at (406) 752-2992, or contact us for more information.

-Lodgepole pine and engelmann spruce are the most common.
+Western Red Cedar, Lodgepole pine and Engelmann spruce are the most common.
 We hand select dead standing, dry seasoned logs from the northwest with a moisture content of 19% or less to craft into your log home.
 Dry stable logs and skilled craftsmen combine to provide you with tight fitting joinery that will remain tight.
 Your logs will be hand peeled with a drawknife to retain the protective insulating layer just under the bark and to preserve the natural color, taper and character of each log.

 We use the Scandinavian full scribe method of construction.
 Each log is prepared for cutting by precisely scribing it to fit the natural shape of the log below.
 Then using chainsaws and traditional hand tools the length of the scribe is cut creating a “V” notch, and a Swedish cope is used on all exposed ends.
 The corners are saddle notched and then all the cuts are hand chiseled for a perfect log to log match.
 The “V” notch is filled with insulation.
 We also offer chink style construction which consists of saddle notched corners only.
 The space between the logs will then require foam backer rod and chinking to help seal and insulate the wall.
 For additional information please visit our Log Home Packages page.